JonnyPickard/iOS-Tech-Test/README.md

-Splittable Tech Test
+iOS Tech Test
 ====================

 About
 -----
-A Junior Tech test for Splittable.co.
+A Junior Tech test for ******

 Goal
 ----
 To produce a simple iOS application demonstrating an understanding of the Swift language, network communication, JSON parsing and use of core UIKit frameworks.
-This coding test is based off an actual feature in the Splittable iOS application.
+This coding test is based off an actual feature in the ***** iOS application.

 Task
 ----